snowcrash123/telegram-bot-proxy/README.md

 [中文文档](README_CN.md)

-A simple Node.js proxy service that forwards images and messages to a Telegram Bot, attaching the client's IP address and geolocation information.
+A simple Cloudflare Worker service that forwards images and messages to a Telegram Bot, attaching the client's IP address and geolocation information.

 ## Features